-There’s one thing every athlete—whether a college football player or Olympian, marathoner or CrossFitter—can relate to: pre-race or event jitters.
-The days, hours, and minutes before the clock starts can have your cool demeanor cracking, your palms sweating, and your heart hammering.
-You start to question if you’re ready, if you should run away (the opposite direction of the finish line) while you still can.
+There’s one thing every athlete—college football players to Olympians, marathoners to CrossFitters—can relate to: pre-race or event jitters.
+The days, hours, and minutes before the clock starts can have your cool demeanor cracking, your palms sweating, your heart hammering.
+You start to question if you’re ready and if you should run (in the opposite direction of the finish line) while you still can.

-But you don't have to suffer through what could be performance-wrecking (or at the least, uncomfortable) nerves.
-Instead, try these simple tricks courtesy of Clinical Sport Psychologist Gloria Petruzzelli to stay mentally tough no matter what obstacles get in your way.
+You don't have to suffer through what could be performance-wrecking (or at the very least, uncomfortable) nerves.
+Instead, try these simple tricks courtesy of clinical sport psychologist Gloria Petruzzelli to stay mentally tough no matter what obstacles get in your way.

 Take three deep breaths.
-Your inhales should match the length of your exhale; so count to four on your inhale and four on your exhale.
+Your inhales should match the length of your exhale.
+So, count to four on your inhale and four on your exhale.
 Breath is an indicator of your mood and vice versa.
-Breathing is the only autonomous system of the body that we can control.
-This means that if we directly change how we breathe, we can change our mood.
-It also means that when our mood changes, so does our breath.
+Breathing is the only autonomous system of the body you can control.
+This means that if you directly change how you breathe, you can change your mood.
+It also means that when your mood changes, so does your breath.
 Before the start of a race or event, really focus on slow breathing.
 It can result in a calmer mood and mind.

 Successful athletes know their goal so well that they can close their eyes and create a mental picture of it in their mind.
 The more vivid and clear your goal is, the more your brain and body know where to aim.
-Motivation increases when we know where we are aiming our efforts.
+Motivation increases when you know where you're are aiming your efforts.
 This means creating a picture in your mind, putting visual cues of your goal in your environment, or writing it out specifically and clearly in your training log.
-Then leading up to the race, you can recall your goal to help you focus and direct all that energy so you're more excited, less freaked out.
+Then leading up to the race, you can recall your goal to help focus and direct all that energy so you're more excited and less freaked out.

-Motivated and focused athletes know not to stress about things out of their control such as tomorrow’s workout or yesterday’s performance.
-Since they know that there is a bigger picture in mind (their goal) they don’t allow minor worries about the past or future get in the way of what they have to focus on right now—the race, game, or competition at hand.
+Motivated and focused athletes know not to stress about things out of their control, such as tomorrow’s weather or yesterday’s performance.
+Since they know there's a bigger picture in mind (their goal) they don’t allow minor worries about the past or future get in the way of what they have to focus on right now—the race, game, or competition at hand.

 Radical acceptance means accepting reality for what it is.
 When you’ve radically accepted something, you’re not fighting it.
 That’s not to say you like what’s happening, but when you stop mentally fighting circumstances (a stomach cramp, a slower time, etc.) this puts you in a better position to problem solve.
 What some athletes fail to grasp is when they react, or get into a negative emotion or negative self-talk during race day, they directly decrease their ability to solve any mishaps they may come across during their race.
 An emotional mind will cloud out a rational mind for anyone anytime of the day.
 So stay focused on what you can do and radically accept what is out of your control.